 Introduction to GIS and Census Mapping Tutorials using Census data, from Baruch College, CUNY.
 This has been used with the Duke SSRI classes.
 The related Gothos.info blog has a lot of useful tips relating to GIS software.

-Up and Running with ArcGIS is a 3 hour online tutorial for beginners from lynda.com
+Up and Running with ArcGIS is a 3 hour online tutorial for beginners from lynda.com (Duke users only)

 Recorded training seminars from Esri cover specific topics.
 These are free, and typically are recordings of 1-hour webinars.

 These free videos are typically just a few minutes long, and cover a range of specific how-to topics for ArcGIS Desktop, ArcGIS online, and for several of the desktop extensions and special applications.

 Web Courses (Esri Virtual Campus)

 These online courses (which don’t require separate data) provide training in a wide variety of ArcGIS applications (more in-depth than Training Seminars; more choices than tutorials).